Emerging Subjects project trip to the Oyu Tolgoi copper/gold mine. Photo by Bumochir Dulam, 2016.

 Collaboration and knowledge exchanges with other researchers, students, independent scholars, and non-academics is a central part of my work.
 The following individuals have played a vital role in various research activities:

-S. Amarzaya - 11th grade student at the Sant School, Ulaanbaatar
+S. Amarzaya - 11th grade student at Sant High School, Ulaanbaatar

 D. Naranbileg - Graduate of Gazarchin University, Ulaanbaatar